 Bank of America Corp.
-(BAC), Wells Fargo & Co.
-(WFC) and Citigroup Inc. (C) were among the largest clients of firms whose products led to a $210 million settlement between Capital One Financial Corp.
-(COF) and federal regulators.
+(BAC:US), Wells Fargo & Co.
+(WFC:US) and Citigroup Inc. (C:US) were among the largest clients of firms whose products led to a $210 million settlement between Capital One Financial Corp.
+(COF:US) and federal regulators.

 Capital One settled accusations July 18 that vendors used deceptive, high-pressure practices to sell optional products such as credit monitoring and payment protection.
 It was the first public enforcement case brought by the year-old Consumer Financial Protection Bureau, and Director Richard Cordray said more firms that marketed similar products will face sanctions.